itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 unsolved.
 The video focuses on $D=2$, but I will keep it general here since there are many other (high-dimension) applications where I can see this derivation being useful, from physics to ML.
 This general derivation will extend to arbitrary convex shapes that contain a Voronoi diagram (for example, a Voronoi diagram in a circle).
 I will also present a computational geometry method to generalize the numerical experiments to $D$-dimensions to verify my proof in higher dimensions.

-## A slight tangent
+## A slight tangent on applications

-In a physical realization of this, crystal formation or using it in classification, usually gets new events following some distribution.
-It's common for this distribution to be modelled as a Poisson Point distribution, where the events occur with some rate $\lambda$, where each event adds a node to the Voronoi diagram.
+Real world examples involving Voronoi diagrams are crystal formation and various classification methods.
+In many of these cases, new events occur over time following some distribution (e.g. a new crystal starts forming).
+It's common for this distribution to be modelled as a Poisson Point distribution, where the events occur with some rate $\lambda$, and each event adds a node to the Voronoi diagram.
 In crystal formation, people tend to model this as crystal growths that start at some node (starting based on a Poisson Point distribution) and growing with some rate [\[4\]](#references).

 What's interesting about this is that at any instance, if you were to freeze time and take a volume with random nodes in it, the distribution of these points would be uniform over the space.
-This means that this derivation is of interest beyond its own derivation, with applications to real-time systems.
+This means that this derivation is of interest beyond its own derivation, with applications in real-world systems.

 # Derivation

 There is a [section below](#code-to-follow-along-the-proof) to follow along the proof and generate the expressions in Python's sympy.

-Given a volume $V\subset \square_N$ and the number $n$ of voronoi cells in $\square_N$, we can define the probability of $V$ not having a node is
+Given a volume $V\subset \square_N$ and the number $n$ of voronoi cells in $\square_N$, we can define the probability of $V$ not having a node as

 $$
 \begin{align}